ronan-fdev/nfx-meta/README.md

 ### Sample Applications

-The `samples/` directory contains comprehensive examples demonstrating all NFX-Core features.
+The `samples/` directory contains comprehensive examples demonstrating all nfx-meta features.

 To build and run samples: